 "Gainsight helps prioritize customer accounts with clear signals on which accounts need attention and why.
 Automated cues and timelines keep interactions contextual and consistent, reducing reactive firefighting and improving overall customer health." — G2 Reviewer, Technology

 Gainsight stands out because it goes far beyond NPS collection.
 It connects NPS directly to customer health, product usage, revenue, risk signals, and lifecycle journeys.
-Unlike standard survey tools, Gainsight centralizes engagement data across departments and turns NPS into part of a broader customer success operating system.
+Unlike standard NPS survey tools, Gainsight centralizes engagement data across departments and turns NPS into part of a broader customer success operating system.
 With powerful playbooks, predictive AI, and enterprise orchestration, it's a leading choice for companies managing large account portfolios and renewal pipelines.

 Key Features of Gainsight

-- Multi-channel NPS collection (email & in-app)
+- Multi-channel NPS collection (email and in-app)

 - Automated playbooks and lifecycle workflows